jainnidhi55/Flickster/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+* [X] Included extra UI design and an image of the movie on the activities page.
+Upon clicking this image, the user sees the trailer.

 ## Video Walkthrough